DanielPuckett/VSSP-Softphone/README.md

 # VSSP-Softphone
-cheap, fast command line phone based on PJSIP lib and PJSIP demo app
+Part of the DID Testing Dialler, a cheap, fast command line phone based on PJSIP lib and PJSIP demo app